An interest in environmental issues is important if you wish to pursue a career in recycling and waste management

 You might work for a local authority such as a county, district, borough or metropolitan council in a relevant department, such as environmental services, waste management or community services.
-Alternatively, you could work in the private sector for recycling contractors or for environmental charities.
+Alternatively, you could work in the private sector for recycling contractors or environmental charities.

-As a recycling officer you'll need to:
+As a recycling officer, you'll need to:

-- encourage households and businesses to recycle more;
+- encourage households and businesses to recycle more

-- initiate new recycling schemes;
+- initiate new recycling schemes

-- monitor, improve and expand existing schemes and facilities, e.g. recycling banks, kerbside collections and composting;
+- monitor, improve and expand existing schemes and facilities, e.g. recycling banks, kerbside collections and composting

-- strategically plan for the management and development of recycling and find new ways to meet local and national targets;
+- strategically plan for the management and development of recycling and find new ways to meet local and national targets

-- work to 'best practice' schemes and guidelines in order to maximise resources and reduce costs;
+- work to 'best practice' schemes and guidelines in order to maximise resources and reduce costs

-- collect data, compile statistics and draft reports;
+- collect data, compile statistics and draft reports

-- manage budgets, assess tenders and prepare funding bids;
+- manage budgets, assess tenders and prepare funding bids

-- advise and assist local community groups in carrying out their recycling;
+- advise and assist local community groups in carrying out their recycling

-- prepare, manage and monitor recycling contracts;
+- prepare, manage and monitor recycling contracts

-- manage and promote initiatives through advertising and publicity campaigns;
+- manage and promote initiatives through advertising and publicity campaigns

-- keep abreast of, and comply with, current recycling legislation and EU policy;
+- keep abreast of, and comply with, current recycling legislation and EU policy

-- advise local businesses on waste disposal and recycling initiatives;
+- advise local businesses on waste disposal and recycling initiatives

 - recruit and train volunteers in community organisations.

-- With experience, recycling officers can progress to salaries of around £28,000 to £45,000.
+- With experience, you can progress to a salary of around £25,000 to £40,000.

-- In certain senior-level roles, such as policy writing, salaries in the range of £40,000 to £60,000 may be possible.
+- In certain senior-level roles, such as policy writing, you could earn a salary in the range of £40,000 to £60,000.